Four prism dioptre reflex test: Abnormal response: eccentric fixation

 Eccentric fixation is less common but nonetheless a possible reason as to why a patient may fail the 4 PRT.
 Anisometropia in a patient can lead to a microtropia.
 If left untreated at a young age foveal suppression occurs and the eccentric area of the deviated eye replaces foveal fixation for both binocular and monocular vision.
 This occurs with the interest of finding better visual acuity, however all patients found with eccentric fixation have amblyopia, suppression, anisometropia and poorer stereopsis.
 Eccentric fixation utilises an abnormal retinal correspondence point and not the fovea, no movement under the prism is seen when placed over the deviated eye as the image falls onto the suppression scotoma.

 Abnormal response: extension of Panum's fusional area

 When the prism is placed in front of the non-deviating eye, the eye under the prism will move in and the fellow eye move out in the same way discussed above due to Herring's law.
 However similarly to the response given by a patient with central suppression, the fellow eye will not make a fusional convergence movement back in as the image remains in the extended Panum's fusional area.
 Diplopia is not appreciated in this instance.

-The extension of Panum's fusion area can be interpreted as a shift in the mean locus of the fusion range whereby the one of the two corresponding points of the retina is extended.
+The extension of Panum's fusion area can be interpreted as a shift in the mean locus of the fusion range whereby one of the two corresponding points of the retina is extended.